SNOWPACK PREDICTION CONTEST: NIWOT RIDGE

-Can your classroom accurately predict the amount of snow that we will have in the mountains around Boulder Colorado this year?
+Can your classroom accurately predict the amount of snow that we will have in the mountains above Boulder Colorado this year?
 How about the snow/water equivalent?
 Send SnowSchool your prediction and you could win a prize for your entire classroom!
 The closest class wins the prize!!
 Winners will be announced in the spring.

 Specifically, SnowSchool wants to know your prediction for the greatest snow depth measurement and the greatest snow/water equivalent measurement during the course of the entire winter.
 One prediction (snow and water) per class please (this should be two numbers both in inches).

 Example: Prediction for Ms. Smith’s Class- 50 inch snow depth, 14.1 inch snow/water equivalent

 Once you make your prediction your class name will be added to this page below and you will be able to track and compare your prediction to the live snowpack graph as it grows (or melts) each week of the winter!

 The above graph is from the Snotel Station at the Long-Term Ecological Research Site on Niwot Ridge.
 Click here to view a full page image of the graph.